On holding back the strange AI tide

 Ignore it.
 Ignoring AI doesn’t make it go away.
 Instead, individual employees will find ways to use AI to enhance their own jobs.
 They won’t tell the organization’s leaders about what they are doing, because they worry about being punished, or that others will value their work less.
 These are the secret cyborgs I have written about before.

 Ban it.
-This is usually in response to well-intentioned, but sometimes technically incorrect, legal opinions.
+This is usually in response to well-intentioned, but sometimes technically incorrect, legal opinions2.
 When AI is banned, your secret cyborgs continue to use it on their phones and home computers.
 And they still don’t tell you what they are doing.

 Centralize it.
 Increasingly, I see large companies building their own internal ChatGPTs, usually using OpenAI’s APIs, but wrapping it in their own software to be “safe” and controllable.
 In doing so, they also make decisions about how AI is best used, optimizing their customized software for a use case that is decided from the top-down, based on little experience and knowledge.